Contact our office at: firstname.lastname@example.org or 630.752.5586

 Kedisha is deeply convicted about the importance of God’s word and his truth–all truth is God’s truth–and how it really should frame all life.
 For her, this conviction is the fundamental premise that frames her philosophy of Education.
 It is this conviction that informs her work with students in the SAO as she seeks to come alongside them in wrestling through the complex realities of life in a manner that reflects the supremacy of Christ in all things.
 Kedisha attends the Little Village New Life Community on the west side of Chicago.
 In her free time, Kedisha enjoys conversation with friends, watching movies, listening to music and cooking.
 In addition, Kedisha plays multiple sports (volleyball, tennis, netball); these are her preferred choice for maintaining physical fitness and she enjoys watching them as well.

-As the Student Activities Office Coordinator, Amanda handles the day-to-day logistics of the office, managing the front desk, student workers, and a variety of projects in support of student organizations.
-Her interest in student development began during her undergraduate studies at Judson College, where she served in Residence Life and as an assistant in the Admissions Department.
-In the years after graduating, she worked as an admissions counselor at Judson College and later at Trinity International University.
+As the Student Activities Office Coordinator, Sam handles the day-to-day logistics of the office, managing the front desk, student workers, and a variety of projects in support of student organizations.
+Her interest in student development began during her time at Wheaton as a student leader on the College Union board concerts manager.
+Upon graduation, Sam discovered how much she enjoys higher education as she worked with the Wheaton in Chicago program as a program assistant and got connected with the University of Chicago.